jeremyjs/knowledgestack/README.md

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

+For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com).

 ## Getting Started

 Getting up and running is as easy as 1, 2, 3.

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 2. Install your dependencies

     ```
     cd path/to/knowledgetree; npm install
     ```

 3. Start your app

     ```
     npm start
     ```